-C.23 Tree Management Plan
+C.18 Tree Management Plan

-The Construction Certificate plans and specifications required by clause 139 of the Regulation must show the following information:
+The Construction Certificate plans and specifications shall show the following information:

-- a) Trees to be numbered in accordance with these conditions: - shaded green where required to be retained and protected - shaded red where authorised to be removed - shaded yellow where required to be transplanted - shaded blue where required to be pruned - b) References to applicable tree management plan, arborists report, transplant method statement or bush regeneration management plan.
+- a) Trees to be numbered in accordance with these conditions: - shaded green where required to be retained and protected - shaded red where authorised to be removed - shaded yellow where required to be transplanted - shaded blue where required to be pruned - b) References to applicable tree management plan, arborists report or transplant method statement.

 This plan shall be kept on site until the issue of the final occupation certificate.
-Standard Condition: C30 a) Replacement/Supplementary trees which must be planted